patrickhulce/third-party-web/README.md

 ## Updates

+## 2024-07-01 dataset

+Some third parties use a dynamic subdomain to serve its main script on websites (e.g .domain.com).
+Some of these subdomain scripts are saved under observed-domains JSON file as results of the `sql/all-observed-domains-query.sql` query but analyzing http archive database we found a lot that are ignored because of number of occurrences (less than 50 ).

+So, we've created a new query to keep observed domains with occurrence below 50 only if its mapped entity (based on entity.js) has a total occurrence (of all its declared domain) greater than 50.

 ## 2021-01-01 dataset

 Due to a change in HTTPArchive measurement which temporarily disabled site-isolation (out-of-process iframes), all of the third-parties whose work previously took place off the main-thread are now counted _on_ the main thread (and thus appear in our stats).
 This is most evident in the change to Google-owned properties such as YouTube and Doubleclick whose _complete_ cost are now captured.